ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 {% endhighlight %}

 I wrote the script below to fix this issue.
-For now only the fixed address can be provided but I plan on adding support to replace arbitrary relative jumps in any shellcode for Broadcom eCOS.
+For now only the fixed address can be provided but I plan on adding support to replace arbitrary relative jumps in any shellcode for Broadcom eCos.

 {% highlight python %}
 #!/usr/bin/env python3
 '''
-This code fix relative jumps in shellcode generated for Broadcom eCOS.
+This code fix relative jumps in shellcode generated for Broadcom eCos.

 Author: Quentin Kaiser <quentin@ecos.wtf>
 '''